greenape/risky-business-of-asking-for-help/notes/README.md

 Interesting things to look at (at some point), are biasing the currently uniform distribution of beliefs for women.
 Maybe something like a normal distribution on good and helpful.
 Also, making the beliefs of new players an aggregate of the overall population.

+## Things to consider changing

+-	Most obvious, is different referral costs.
+Leave that for the next iteration though.

 ## Parameters to vary

 -	Payoffs
 	-	All?
-Set a max of 100 (pos for payoffs, - for costs) and use a 0-1 multiplier (13 in all)
+Set a max of 100 (pos for payoffs, - for costs) and use a 0-1 multiplier (11 in all)
+	-	Start with the existing distinction parameterisation?
 -	Sharing (4 in all)